boldbi/bold-bi-docs/docs/working-with-data-sources/data-modeling/configuring-replace-value/column-level-support.md

 documentation: ug
 ---

-# Replace value support in column level
+# Replace Value Support in Column Level

 You can modify the specific column values in the datasource that contain null and blank by using the replace value support at the column level.